fleek-network/fleek-network-docs/references/Systemd/user-service.md

 ## Problem statement

-On tests done in a DigitalOcean Ubuntu 22.x, we had setup user-level services which were operated with `--user`.
+On tests done in a DigitalOcean Ubuntu 22.x, we had set up user-level services which were operated with `--user`.
 When the commands were executed as `--user` it failed with:

 ```sh
 Failed to connect to bus: Operation not permitted (consider using --machine=<user>@.host --user to connect to bus of other user)